katemanson/word_game_React/README.md

 This is an ongoing individual project, begun in Week 16 (the final week) of the immersive coding course at [CodeClan](https://codeclan.com/).

-It develops an [earlier personal project](https://github.com/katemanson/word_game), converting it from JavaScript-only to use React.
+It develops an [earlier personal project](https://github.com/katemanson/word_game), converting it from being JavaScript-only to using React.

 ##What it does